atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Mrs. Selby took him up immediately,, and quite in a laconic manner. ft
 People of fashion, !* Said she, “are not always laughing, and making a “noise, whatever may think — For.
-“my part' — I know better.”
+“my part' — I know better."
 \
 Mr. Selby bore this reproof with wonderful patience; and then turning, to his eldest, daughter,, Said — “Why,.
-“child,, you look like a, Friezeland “hen:, your hair is curled’ So much,, that it is quite unnatural; Polly.” — laying.his finger on one of her curls.. r
+“child,, you look like a, Friezeland “hen:, your hair is curled’ So much,, that it is quite unnatural; Polly." — laying.his finger on one of her curls.. r
 I